monicagiraldochica/monicagiraldochica.github.io/neurosoft5.md

 #5.
 MySQL (MacOS)

-The following instructions should work in both MacOS and Ubuntu

-##Installing MySQL Community Server on any available platform
 1. Get your MacOS version and fins out if you should download the ARM or x86 installer.
     - Click on the apple sign in the upper left corner
     - Click About this Mac